Robert-ech/Bootleg-Pok-mon-style-Battle-simulator/README.md

-Run the flight_test file to start the program.
+Run the flight_test.java file to start the program.